 Staying with a friend or at a vacation rental?

 These days some vacation rentals like Airbnb or VRBO offer complimentary WiFi, but be sure to ask!
 Don’t forget to find out what type of TV will be available as well.
-If you have a Roku 3 or Roku Streaming Stick (HDMI Version), you’ll need a TV with an HDMI port.
+If you have a Roku 3 or Roku Streaming Stick, you’ll need a TV with an HDMI port.
 Roku 1 and Roku 2 can connect via composite AV cables (the red/white/yellow cables).

 Staying at a hotel?

 Some hotels offer free Wi-Fi and it’s just a matter of plugging in your Roku and connecting to the wireless network.
-Others, however, require authentication using an Internet browser beyond a password – like your room number and name, etc. To share an Internet connection, even with the authentication, I use my laptop and an older Netgear wireless travel router (a travel router is just a smaller version of a typical router, and any brand should get the job done).
+Others, however, require authentication using an Internet browser beyond a password – like your room number and name, etc. To do this, learn more about our Hotel and Dorm Connect feature.

 If your destination doesn’t offer Internet access, here are some options: